Scottduf/windows365/Windows365/enterprise/windows-365-boot-restrict-user-access-physical-device.md

 ## Prevent users from accessing physical device drives

-In Windows 365 Boot, physical device's disk drive gets redirected to the Cloud PC upon logging in and Cloud PC users can interact with the physical device.
+When using Windows 365 Boot, a user's physical device disk drive is redirected to the Cloud PC at sign-in time.
+After that point, Cloud PC users can interact with the physical device.

-To prevent drive redirection for Windows 365 Boot connections can do so by pushing a policy through GPO or Settings Catalog assigned the Cloud PC VM.
-To prevent this behavior, see [Manage device RDP redirections for Cloud PCs](/windows-365/enterprise/manage-rdp-device-redirections).
+To prevent such drive redirection for Windows 365 Boot connections, you can include the Cloud PC in an assignment with Group Policy Objects or the Settings Catalog.
+For more information, see [Manage device RDP redirections for Cloud PCs](/windows-365/enterprise/manage-rdp-device-redirections).

 <!-- ########################## -->
 ## Next steps